-- Tap on the face or subject on the screen. - On the point you tap, the camera will focus (Touch AF) with the AF method that was set (p.316-322). - When [Cs] is set, the AF point turns green when focus is achieved, then the picture is taken automatically. - If focus is not achieved, the AF point turns orange and the picture cannot be taken.
+- Tap on the face or subject on the screen. - On the point you tap, the camera will focus (Touch AF) with the AF method that was set (p.316-322). - When [Ci] is set, the AF point turns green when focus is achieved, then the picture is taken automatically. - If focus is not achieved, the AF point turns orange and the picture cannot be taken.
 Tap on the face or subject on the screen again.

-- Even if you set the drive mode to <□H> or <□>, the camera will still shoot in single shooting mode. - Even if [AF operation] is set to [Server AF], tapping on the screen will focus on the image with [One-Shot AF]. - Tapping on the screen in magnified view will not focus or take the picture. - In the < ( > mode, if [FlexiZone Multi] or [ Touch shutter: Disable] is set, focusing cannot be performed by tapping on the screen. - You can also set the touch shutter with [15: Touch Shutter] (the [13] tab in <(3) > mode). - To shoot with bulb exposure, tap on the screen twice.
+- Even if you set the drive mode to <□H> or <□>, the camera will still shoot in single shooting mode. - Even if [AF operation] is set to [Server AF], tapping on the screen will focus on the image with [One-Shot AF]. - Tapping on the screen in magnified view will not focus or take the picture. - In the < ( > mode, if [FlexiZone Multi] or [ > Touch shutter: Disable] is set, focusing cannot be performed by tapping on the screen.

+- If you use [.A.3: Custom Controls] to assign a button with [ONE SHOT AI SERVO/SERVO] or the function that activates the metering timer (p.495), touch shutter shooting cannot be performed when you hold down the respective button. - You can also set the touch shutter with [15: Touch Shutter] (the [13] tab in <[3] > mode). - To shoot with bulb exposure, tap on the screen twice.
 The first tap on the screen will start the bulb exposure.
 Tapping it again will stop the bulb exposure.
 Be careful not to shake the camera when tapping on the screen.